exercism/c/exercises/gigasecond/.meta/hints.md

 Additionally we can tell from looking at the above errors that function `foo()` has two parameters.

 The first parameter is passed an argument of `fizz` and thus should have a type of `struct baz`.
-The second parameter is passed `2.5` and so could have one of two types, either `float` or `double`, you will need to look at the test code to determine which.
+The second parameter is passed `2.5` and so could have one of two types, either `float` or `double`.
+You will need to look at the test code to determine which.

 The _names_ of the parameters are not determined by the test code and so are left up to you to decide, though in keeping with C programming practices they should be descriptive but not overly long.